Securing a partnership with the right Phase 1 and Phase 2 Environmental Assessment firm

 When Are Phase 1 and Phase 2 Environmental Assessments Needed?

 Phase 1 ESAs should always be performed when commercial land is involved.
 Many lenders require them.
-This is because Phase 1 ESAs can protect involved parties from liability.
+This is because Phase 1 ESAs can protect involved parties from liabilities.

-A Phase 1 ESA should reveal the presence of hazardous materials.
+A Phase 1 ESA should reveal the presence of hazardous materials and contaminants.
 It will also locate equipment like storage tanks.
 Phase 1 ESAs will outline what a site was previously used for.
-Sites that have been used to store hazardous materials, such as dry cleaners or gas stations, will likely need a Phase 2 ESA.
+Sites that have been used to store hazardous materials and substances, such as dry cleaners or gas stations, will likely need a Phase 2 ESA.

 Phase 2 ESAs are only needed if a Phase 1 ESA finds RECs.
 If the Phase 1 results do not list RECs, Phase 2 ESAs usually are not required.